Who We Are

 Janet Anderson

-Dr. Janet Anderson is a Principal with GSI Environmental Inc. with 15 years of experience providing toxicology, risk assessment, and risk management support to federal agencies, private industry, and municipal clients.
+Dr. Janet Anderson is the Practice Director and Principal Scientist of Exponent’s Health Sciences practice, with 15 years of experience providing toxicology, risk assessment, and risk management support to federal agencies, private industry, and municipal clients.
 She is an expert in emerging contaminants such as per- and polyfluoroalkyl substances (PFAS), 1,4 dioxane, and 1,2,3-trichloropropane, and the translation of human health toxicology into state and federal environmental regulations.
 Dr. Anderson specializes in communicating the key findings from toxicology studies that inform state and federal regulatory policy and public health decisions.
 Dr. Anderson received her Ph.D. in Molecular and Cancer Biology from the University of Cincinnati, completed a post-doctoral fellowship with the U.S. Environmental Protection Agency, and as a civilian government employee, led the U.S. Air Force’s Emerging Issues and Contaminants program where she advised the Department of Defense on matters related to regulatory actions, toxicology, risk assessment, and environmental restoration.

 Joseph Cotruvo